GenericMappingTools/GMTjl_doc/documentation/modules/makecpt.md

 file or on the command line will be used.

 The second form is a quick way of generating CPT objects for use in the ``imshow`` function.
-Here `name` (as a symbol) is the name of any of the GM default paletts.
-It can also be the name of CPT file lieving in current directory.
+Here `name` (as a symbol) is the name of any of the GM default palettes.
+It can also be the name of CPT file living in current directory.
 With it, you don't specify the `color=cptname` as it is already implied by the fact that first argin is a symbol.
 As mentioned, its primary usage is to quickly show a CPT with the ``imshow`` command. *e.g* ``imshow(:gray)``